nikomatsakis/babysteps/source/_posts/2011-12-29-block-sugar-in-expressions.markdown

 a tail expression like `10` (it produces an int value).
 Those would require a trailing semicolon.

+**UPDATE:** This solution can lead to some complications.
+Consider code like the following:

+    fn foo() {
+        if cond {
+            vec::iter(v) { ... }
+        } else {
+            vec::iter(v) { ... }
+        }

+        bar();
+    }

+The first `if/else` now looks like an expression, because both blocks produce a value (albeit a value of type unit).
+In other words, the `if/else` is classified the same as an `if/else` like `if cond { 10 }
+else { 20 }` by the parser.
+These "value-bearing" if/else expressions
+require semicolons.
+Therefore, the example doesn't parse.
+To solve this, we say that `if/else`, `alt`, `do/while`, and standalone blocks never require semicolons when used at top-level.

+I find this more consistent anyhow.
+Basically there is a category of "dual-purpose" (statement and expression) forms.
+These include "keyword" expressions (`if`, `alt`, `while`, etc), standalone blocks, and syntactic sugar calls.
+If these dual-purpose expressions appear at top-level, they are a statement.
+Otherwise, they are an expression.

 #### "No, it does not produce a value."

 We could also say that a top-level expression never produces a value.